YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 Plugins are (auto-)created inductively: GT provides plugins for base types and rules for building plugins for compound types from component types.

-## The Injection Functions
+## The Injection Functions and the `ocanren{...}` Quotation

 The signature of the `ASCII_Ctrl.Inj` module shall explain itself.
 For every value constructor, an accompanying  injection function shall be defined,  whose name is the same as the constructor name except that the first letter is set to lower case.
 In the `ocanren{...}` quotation, wherever a value constructor occurs, its corresponding injection function is implicitly called.
 Hence the `let open ASCII_Ctrl.Inj in` statement that preceeds the body of the `ascii_ctrl` relation.
+The quotation in the body of the `ascii_ctrl` is expanded as follows:

 ```ocaml
 let ascii_ctrl =